-Phonics is an interesting modern technique used to teach reading and writing to children with the help of sounds rather than the conventional whole word method.
+Phonics for kids is an interesting modern technique used to teach reading and writing with the help of sounds rather than the conventional whole word method.
 Phonics can be thought of as the visual representation of the sounds we produce.
 Research studies have found phonics as a method of teaching, to be more effective than the general alphabetical method, especially when it comes to reading skills in children.

 Phonics for Kids: Phonemic Awareness